vmmc2/Senbonzakura/README.md

 # Senbonzakura

+## Intro
-This repository contains the source code of a compiler tailored to the programming language presented at the Cornell University course: "CS 4120 - Introduction to Compilers".
+Compiler written in C++ for the Eta programming language, presented at "CS 4120 - Introduction to Compilers" course from Cornell University.